 Fauna of Garo Hills

-The Garo Hills area of Meghalaya which is located between 25°9in and 26°1in and 89°49in and 91°2in E is interested by numerous hill tracks as well as good number of streams and rivers.
+The Garo Hills area of Meghalaya is famous for numerous hill tracks as well as good number of streams and rivers.
 Both terrestrial and aquatic fauna are found to be rich in this region.
 The large number of mammalian fauna includes the Hoolock Gibbon (Hylobates hoolok), the Stump-tailed Macaque (Macaca speciosa), the Rhesus Macaque (Macaca mulatto), the Assamese Macaque (Macaca Assamesis), the Slow Loris (Nycticebus cuocang), the Golden Langur (Presbytis geet), the Capped Monkey (Presbytis pileatus), the Common Langur (P.entellus), the Tiger (Panthera tigris), the Leopard (Panthera pardus), the Clouded Leopard (Neofelis nebulosa), the Golden Cat (Felis temmincki), the Leapord Cat (Felis bengalensis), the Marbled Cat (Delis marmorata), the Jungle Cat (Felis chaus), the Large Indian Civet (Viverra zibetha), the Masked Palm Civet (Paguma larvata), the Binturong (Arctictis binturong), the indian Grey Mongoose (Herpestes edwardsi), the Indian Fox (Vulpes bengalensis), the Asiatic Black Bear (Selenartos thibetenus), the Yellow Throated Marten (Martes flavigula), the Yellow-bellied Weasel (Muastela kathiah), the Madras Tree Shrew (Anathena elloiti), the Indian Flyingfox (Pterropus giganteus), the Malayan Giant Squirrel (Ratufa bicolor), the Irrawaddi Squirrel (Callosciurus pygerythrus), the Particoloured Flying Squirrel (Hylopetes alboniger), the Bandicoot Rat (Bandicota indica), the Lesser Bamboo Rat (Cannonmys badius badius), the Black Naped Hare (Lepus nigricollis), the rufous-tailed Hare (N.L.ruficaudatus), the Indian Crested Porcupine (Hystirx Indica), the Guar (Bos gaurus), the Sambar (Cerbus unicolour), the Cheetal (Axis axis), the Muntjac of Banking Deer (Muntiacus muntjak), the Indian Wild-bour (Sus scrofa) and the Wild Dog (Cuon alpinus).
 In addition, different species of Bats (Cynopterus sphinx gangeticus, Rhinolophus subbadias, Hipposideros lankadiva) have also been recorded from the region.

 Different varieties of beautiful birds are in abundance in the forest areas of the region.
 These are the Indian Black Baza (Aviceda leuphotes), the Barred Jungle owlet (Glaucidium radiatum), the Red Jungle-fowl (Gallus gallus), the thick-billed Green Pesion (Treron curvirostra), the Blu Throated Barbet (Megalaima asiatica), the Long-tailed Broadbill (Psarisomus dalhousiae), the Grey-helded Myna (Sturnus malabaricus), the Jungle Myna (Arridotheres fuscus), the Green Magpie (Cissa chinensis), the Indian House Crow (Corvus splendens), the Red Winged Crested Cuckoo (Clamator coromandus), the Large Gree-billed Malkoha (Rhopodytes tristis), the Crow Pheasand (Centropus sinensis), the Red-Headed Burmese Roller (Coracias benghalensis), the Broad-billed Roller (Eurystomus orientalis), the Redwattled Lapwing (Vanellus indicus indicus), and the Spur-winged Plover (Vanellus spinosus duvaucetti).
 Some other varities of birts like the White-creasted Laughing Thrush, the Scarlet Minivet, the Black-headed Oriole, the Cuckoo-shrike, the Green Barbet, the Chloropsis, the Himalayan Barbet, the White-capped Redstart, the Magpie Robin, the Yellow Bulbul, the Brown Fish Owl, Bee-eaters, the Serpect Eagle, the Hills myna, the Pied Myna, the Grey-headed Sibia, the Slaty-headed Scimitar Babbler as well as various species of Hornbills, Nightjars, Egrets, Parrots, Swallow-Shrikes have also been reported.